Jyoti-0903/DevOps_Project/README.md

     go build

-This will create binary `ervcp` that you can run:
+This will create binary `ervcp` that you can run:-

     ervcp